- Address: Avenida Grecia 2001, Santiago

 Extra stadium info – Estadio Nacional Julio Martínez Prádanos

-The construction of the venue, which is nicknamed El Coloso de Ñuñoa, started in 1937.
-It was built on former farmland.
-Football club Colo-Colo won the first-ever sports match at the stadium.
-It hosted numerous matches of the national football team of Chile.
-They finished third place in the 1962 FIFA World Cup, the first-ever football world championship that took place in Chile.
+The national football team of Chile also played a FIFA World Cup semi-final at the Estadio Nacional Julio Martínez Prádanos.
+They lost the game against Brazil.
+The national football team of Chile finished third place in the 1962 FIFA World Cup.
 The Estadio Nacional Julio Martínez Prádanos hosted the 1962 FIFA World Cup final, which was won by the national football team of Brazil.
 68,000 spectators showed up for the game.

-Universidad de Chile
+Club Universidad de Chile

-In 1962, the stadium’s record attendance for a sports match was set when 85,000 people showed up for a football match between Universidad de Chile and Universidad Católica.
+In 1962, the stadium’s record attendance for a sports match was set when 85,000 people showed up for a football match between Club Universidad de Chile and Club Deportivo Universidad Católica.
 Club Universidad de Chile was founded in 1927.
 It became the second Chilean sports club with 1 million followers on its main social media page.
-Universidad de Chile won the top-flight football league of Chile various times.
+The Universidad de Chile won the top-flight football league of Chile various times.
 They have a fierce rivalry with Colo-Colo, the first football club from Chile with 20 top-flight league titles.